 After all, true love is not just about dinner dates, cozy movie theatres, fancy gifts, and so on.
 It also involves dealing with each other’s quirks daily and still being drawn to him/her.
 The bottom line is, that it is not a decision that should be made impulsively.

 If you are considering living with your partner, the following are some of the crucial questions you should ask yourself first:

 Is It Too Soon?

 There is no exact timeline to determine precisely when a couple should move in together.
 It depends on many factors that go beyond the actual number of years (or months, for that matter) that you have been dating.
 Have you had honest conversations about your future goals?
-Have you dealt with a big fight?
+Did you two together with a big fight?
 Have you faced a challenging situation together?
 These are some of the things you can keep in mind.

 Though some psychologists believe that it is advisable to wait for at least six months to two years before moving in or getting married; it is also often argued that there are other yardsticks such as the quality of your communication, how you envision your future, and if that is aligned to your partner’s future goals, whether you both want to start (or not start) a family, and so on.
 Fights and disagreements are unavoidable; the key is to be able to manage each other’s expectations.